andersinno/kolga/README.md

 # Anders CI/CD DevOps

+> Version 3 is still in BETA and is therefor in a volatile state and can change without notice

 CI/CD configuration for running a complete DevOps pipeline with all stages from Docker builds and testnig to review, QA/staging and production environment creation.